nicobatty/the-playlist/README.md

 * PATCH method support: Only PUT is available for updates.
 PATCH needs to be implements.
 * [DOCKER] Replace `php:apache` image with `nginx` and `php:fpm`: Time constraint got in the way but that is something I have done for Symfony4 (https://github.com/nicobatty/docker-symfony) and Magento2 though.

+## Other works

+You can also look at (https://github.com/nicobatty/condition-checker) if you want other coding examples.
+This one is a small library (early Work In Progress) for dynamic nested condition checking on data with group of condition types ALL, and ANY.
+It also support custom messages on error.
+You can look at the [main integration test](https://github.com/nicobatty/condition-checker/blob/master/tests/Integration/RegularConditionTest.php) to see how it works.

+The rest of my work is not public.